 - What makes your business different from your competitors?
 Whether you’re renting out a specific product like Segways or providing a service like guided tours, discuss what sets you apart from (and makes you better than) similar businesses in your industry.

-- Who is your target market?
+- Who is your target audience?
 Who are you selling to and why are they interested?

 - What is your marketing strategy?
 How do you plan to connect with and convert your customers?